disha91100/MPPC23-Power-Apps/lab2/README.md

     - `Agent name`
     - `Client name`

+    > **Note:** If Copilot generates other responses, you can modify the table by adding or removing columns as needed using prompts, and edit the columns to match the names mentioned above.

 1. In the text box, at the bottom of the **Copilot** pane to the right of the screen, type the following prompt **(1)** and then click on **Send**.

     **`add a column for client full name in Real Estate Showing table`** **(1)**